-The coast in the area of El Medano is much more windier compared to the south, but you do get some spectacular views and long natural beaches to walk and even practice water sports, such as kite surfing or surfing.
+The coast in the area of El Medano is much windier compared to the south, but you do get some spectacular views and long natural beaches to walk and even practice water sports, such as kite surfing or surfing.

 The town beach is usually busy and full of tourists, but you only have to walk for a few minutes to find a more quiet and remote spot if you want to escape the crowds.

-This is not in the south of the island, but it's definitely one of the best white sand beaches in Tenerife (the sand is actually more golden colour).
+This beach is not in the south of the island, but it's definitely one of the best white sand beaches in Tenerife (the sand is actually more golden color).

-As we said in the beginning, Tenerife doesn't get many natural beaches with light coloured sand, so Las Teresitas is a man made beach, with sand imported here from Africa, beautiful palm trees, luxurious sand beds and all the facilities that you can think of.
+As we said in the beginning, Tenerife doesn't get many natural beaches with light-colored sand, so Las Teresitas is a man-made beach, with sand imported here from Africa, beautiful palm trees, luxurious sand beds and all the facilities that you can think of.